 - PAYMENT — Create a public-interest internet ecosystem where an individual “fast pass” to trustworthy information — by subscription or by click — is possible without a required dependence upon one commercial platform.

-Our first two efforts:
+Our first three efforts:

 - Help publishers understand the impact of user-data leakage and the opportunity to encourage users to install tracking protection.

 Long term, we want ITEGA-certified networks to support single sign-on, sharing of value (payments for content, advertising, etc.) and site access control through sharing of user permissions and attributes.
 And we intend that network-type rules and protocols (probably open source), will be controlled and governed by this non-profit, non-governmental organization.